Police-Data-Accessibility-Project/scrapers/scrapers_library/data_portals/ckan/README.md

 ## Introduction

-This scraper can be used to retrieve package information from CKAN, which hosts open data projects such as <https://data.gov/>
+This scraper can be used to retrieve package information from [CKAN](https://ckan.org/), which hosts open data projects such as <https://data.gov/>.
+CKAN API documentation can be found at <https://docs.ckan.org/en/2.9/api/>

 The scraper's functions can be found in `ckan_scraper.py`.